 Did you know that your vehicles traction control can be a benefit off road?
 Read more to find out how.

 Traction control can be a wonderful thing and sometimes it can be a pain in the … you know.
 Traction control is designed to minimize wheel slippage to maintain traction.
-The problem is sometimes you need that wheel spinning to get through like mud snow and sand.
+The problem is sometimes you need those wheels spinning to get you through like mud, snow, and sand.

 For that reason, almost all 4WD vehicles turn off traction control when you engage low range.
 There are some cases where you might want that functionality back.
 One primary example is on a vehicle that does not have lockers that mechanically connect the right and left wheel to provide equal traction.
 We will use a Jeep JK to show how you can use traction control to your advantage.

 With the JK platform getting the traction control to activate is really simple and is as easy as proper throttle control.
 On a Tacoma, there is the A-Trac button that allows you to reengage the system.
 (Read your vehicles manual and check out model specific forums to learn how your’s works.)
 You can also check out a class with our friends at Off Road Consulting to learn how to use it in real-world scenarios.
 Watch the video for a situation where we used the traction control to gain additional traction.
 Make sure the volume is loud enough to hear the tire slipping and the traction control engage to find some extra grip.

 When in doubt throttle out?